Hospitalizations signal rising COVID-19 risk for US seniors

 Easing restrictions, broader immunity in the general population and mixed messages about whether the pandemic is over have softened the sense of threat felt by younger adults.
 That may be a welcome development for most, but the attitude has seeped into nursing homes in troubling ways.

 Getting family consent for vaccinating nursing home residents has become more difficult, nursing home leaders say.
 Some residents who can give their own consent are declining the shots.
-Only 23 percent of nursing home staff are up to date on COVID-19 vaccinations.
+Only 23% of nursing home staff are up to date on COVID-19 vaccinations.

 Cissy Sanders of Austin, Texas, met multiple obstacles trying to get a booster for her 73-year-old mother, who is in a nursing home.
 No booster clinic was scheduled.
 The facility told her they couldn’t find a vaccinator.
 So she made plans to take her mom to Walgreens later this month.